robbyriverside/agencia/docs/agencia.md

 return a string.
 However, the inputs to the function are structured, so we need a way to define the arguments.

-An agent can take an inputs, which is a map of names and descriptions of what goes into that value.
+An agent can take inputs, which is a map of names and descriptions of what goes into that value.
 This is just like the arguments for any AI function (aka tool).
 This is required for function agents and listeners because they both take structured arguments.